-WWOOF (Working Weekends on Organic Farms, as it stood for then) was born in 1971, when Sue Coppard organised a trial weekend for herself and three other Londoners on an organic farm in East Sussex.
-Sue arranged a deal with the farmer: they would help out with work that needed doing on the land in exchange for food and accommodation.
-The weekend was so successful that it became a regular trip, every third weekend.
+Sue did a bit of investigating and organised a trial weekend for herself and three other Londoners on an organic farm in East Sussex.
+She arranged a deal with the farmer: they would help out with work that needed doing on the land in exchange for food and accommodation.
+Although the farmer hadn't expected much from 'the townies' the weekend was so successful it became a regular trip, every third weekend.

-News gradually spread of 'Sue Coppard's Land Army', and other organic farms got in touch, all keen to offer their hospitality in exchange for help from willing volunteers.
+News gradually spread of Sue Coppard's Land Army, and other organic farms got in touch, all keen to offer their hospitality in exchange for help from willing volunteers.

 Today, WWOOF stands for World Wide Opportunities on Organic Farms as it has spread with travellers across the globe.
 There are now an estimated 100,000 WWOOFers and 15,000 hosts in 105 countries around the world.